reactome/release-update-dois/downloadDirectory/README.md

 <h4>CreateReactome2BioSystems</h4>

-This step creates a zip file containing an NCBI BioSystems-formatted `xml` file for each of Reactome's primary model organisms.
+This step creates a zip file containing an <i>NCBI BioSystems</i>-formatted `xml` file for each of Reactome's <b>primary model organisms</b>.
 More information on NCBI BioSystems is found at the <a href="https://www.ncbi.nlm.nih.gov/biosystems/">website</a>.

 This module uses the <a href="https://github.com/reactome/Pathway-Exchange/blob/master/src/org/gk/biosystems/ReactomeToBioSystemsConverter.java">ReactomeToBioSystemsConverter</a> method in Pathway-Exchange.
 Ensure that the jar has been installed locally, as described in an earlier <a href="https://github.com/reactome/data-release-pipeline/tree/feature/download-directory/downloadDirectory#-preparing-and-running-download-directory">section</a> of this document.